 By accepting the privilege/honor of wearing a BCC Poms uniform, a dancer accepts that fact that her actions are more prominent than those not associated with such an activity.

 Due to this prominence and because members represent the school, EXEMPLARY behavior is mandatory at all times.
 This conduct applies anywhere in the community of BCC and at all functions where dancers are recognized as representatives of Bethesda Chevy Chase.

+Dancers are expected to carry themselves in a respectful manner at ALL TIMES.
+Each should demonstrate school spirit, responsibility, and friendship among the Bethesda Chevy Chase High School Community.
+All should promote friendship with one another, athletes from other schools, and schools with whom BCC competes.
+HAZING/BULLYING IN ANY WAY WILL NOT BE TOLERATED.
+We are expected to follow the MCPS No Tolerance Bullying Policy.
+Any form of bullying addressed by a parent will result into a meeting with the parent, dancer(s), coaches, Athletic Director, and if necessary, BCC Administration.

 Proper appearance is required at all times with clothing appropriate for the occasion.